 You can’t get definitive costs at the initial drawings stage.
 All you can do at that point is to rely on professional opinion, your own calculations with respect to the build cost calculator and, perhaps, the judgement of a friendly builder who’s prepared to give you a rough estimate based on their experience.

-As soon as you’ve got dimensioned or scalable drawings, arrange for one of the estimating companies (such as Estimators Online) who work within the industry to prepare you a full costing breakdown, listing all of the costs for labour, plant and materials.
+As soon as you’ve got dimensioned or scalable drawings, arrange for one of the estimating companies who work within the industry to prepare you a full costing breakdown, listing all of the costs for labour, plant and materials.
 This is invaluable.
 It will, of course, demonstrate to you that you are on budget.
 But it will also be a formidable tool in negotiating prices with labour, builders and suppliers.